dustinpfister/blog_posts/_posts/vuejs-extend.md

 ### 1.1 - A Basic Example of Vue.extend

 First off how about a very basic example of the Vue.extend method, that is just a hello world example.
+For something like that I would make something that just includes a simple [static template](/2019/05/07/vuejs-template/) and a [data object](/2019/05/18/vuejs-data/) that contains the text value of hello world.

 ```html
 <html>